Which creditor takes priority when repaying debts?

 Obtaining professional guidance is extremely beneficial in helping you escape a debt spiral.
 Approved money advisers will let you know about the debt relief procedures available in Scotland – depending on the gravity of the financial situation, the Debt Arrangement Scheme (DAS), Scottish trust deed, or sequestration may be the most suitable option.

 If you need more advice on prioritising your debts, and taking action to prevent further financial decline, talk to one of our experts at Scotland Debt Solutions.
-We specialise in helping Scottish residents deal with unmanageable debt, and can arrange a free same-day meeting to quickly establish the best course of action – we operate from four offices around Scotland.
+We specialise in helping Scottish residents deal with unmanageable debt, and can arrange a free same-day meeting to quickly establish the best course of action – we operate from five offices around Scotland.